agassner/quotes/README.md

 Quotes
 ======

-The idea of this project is to be a backtesting platform for algorithmic trading written in Scala.
+The idea of this project is to be a stock screener written in Scala.

 There are two modules initially:
  - The Python module downloads shares prices from Yahoo!
 Finance (Existing module - to be migrated to Scala)